idanoo/m2.nz/content/posts/mastodon_influx.md

 Mid 2021 a good friend of mine offered a great deal on some actual hosting in a datacenter.
 Now we had 8vCPU + 8GB RAM to play with, time to migrate everything.
 After a few hours of mastering `rsync` and `pg_dump` - it was done, we were set for awhile.
 At least that's what I thought..

 April 2022 brought a nice little surprise - I started getting notifications of new users joining [mastodon.nz](https://mastodon.nz).
 Confused I started to look at what has changed..
-Didn't take long to realise this was only the beggining.
+Didn't take long to realise this was only the beginning.
 I had to allocate more resource to the container to account for the higher throughput.

 You can see in the image below it started to approach the allocated 3GB - I bumped it up to 4GB, then shortly after up to 6GB.
 That's as much as I could give it without moving to bigger hardware.